TylerYep/wolfbot/README.md

 # Development
 ## December 2018
+Added the Minion and Tanner characters!
 More ideas with this project - for example, drawing out file dependencies and finding better representations.
 Using some unit testing to make sure everything works as expected before expanding the game.
-Minion and Tanner coming up next.

 ## November 2018